Omar Elhussieny

-Omar Elhussieny (born 3 November 1985) is a retired Egyptian footballer.
-He is an attacking midfielder, who can also play as a striker or a winger.
+Omar Elhussieny (born 3 November 1985) is an Egyptian former professional footballer who played as an attacking midfielder and could also play as a striker or a winger.

-Omar Elhussieny won all trophies in Estonia being crowned with FC Levadia Tallinn in 2014 with the titles of Meistriliiga, Estonian Cup and Estonian Super Cup.
+Elhussieny won all trophies in Estonia being crowned with FC Levadia Tallinn in 2014 with the titles of Meistriliiga, Estonian Cup and Estonian Super Cup.

-Europe
+Career

 Elhussieny featured for Levadia in edition of UEFA Champions League scoring 1 goal and assisting twice in 5 appearances.

-Mohun Bagan

 On 5 October 2018, Elhussieny switched to Mohun Bagan.

 On 4 March 2019, Elhussieny released from Mohun Bagan.